Things to see & do

 Visitors to Cooma and the Snowy Monaro Region will find plenty to see and do.
 Our rich and vibrant history has led to an abundance of beautiful buildings, and interesting monuments and memorials.
 There are parks and look-outs, and some great shopping opportunities, too.

 See many of these on one of our heritage walks.
 There are galleries and wonderful examples of public art.
-There is a collection in the Cooma-Monaro Council Chambers, on the corner of Bombala and Commissioner Streets and be sure to visit of our local art galleries – the Raglan Gallery on Lambie Street and the Little Gallery on Sharp Street.
+There is a collection in the Cooma-Monaro Council Chambers, on the corner of Bombala and Commissioner Streets and be sure to visit of our local art galleries – the Raglan Gallery on Lambie Street and the Monaro Art Group at 212 Sharp Street.

 The Snowy Hydro Discovery Centre is must see.
 So to, is the NSW Correctional Services Gaol Museum in Vale Street.